skule/skule.ca/finances/SEF.md

 **The Vice-President Finance will announce the submission form over email blast.**

-<a class="button is-primary" href="https://docs.google.com/spreadsheets/d/1roh-A0rojJgNjYK61mT4w-UMne5WTXp4"> Application Package </a>
+<a class="button is-primary" href="https://docs.google.com/spreadsheets/d/10TdojU3WlGJaUy815Bk8vZ9R-JDqbJ3z"> Application Package </a>
-<a class="button is-primary" disabled href="https://forms.gle/wE6rAg7wcCubsNn87"> Application Form </a>
+<a class="button is-primary" href="https://forms.gle/mLK431TQy9Ki8i688"> Application Form </a>
+<a class="button is-danger" href="https://drive.google.com/drive/u/2/folders/1xL_3wjVRcKnFvMFn17pkqiriw4kwnaNl"> Past Budgets </a>

 - Please download a copy of the application and Terms of Reference documents linked above.
 - Read the Terms of Reference document for this funding round and ensure that your project fits within the scope.